-When you are thinking about growing some fruits and vegetables in your backyard or container, the tomato will take the first place in your growing list by naturally.
+When you are thinking about growing some fruits and vegetables in your backyard or container, the tomato will take the first place in your growing list naturally.

 Therefore, you need to learn first the common tomato problems and diseases.
 Without proper knowledge and idea, you can’t treat them well and come to a solution.